MindscapeHQ/raygun4js/README.md

 `pulseMaxVirtualPageDuration` - The maximum time a virtual page can be considered viewed, in milliseconds (defaults to 30 minutes).

+`pulseIgnoreUrlCasing` - Ignore URL casing when sending data to Pulse.

 An example:

 ```javascript